abraunegg/onedrive/docs/usage.md

   --reauth
       Reauthenticate the client with OneDrive --remove-directory '<path or required value>'
-      Remove a directory on OneDrive - no sync will be performed --remove-source-files
+      Remove a directory on OneDrive.
+No synchronisation will be performed --remove-source-files
       Remove source file after successful transfer to OneDrive when using --upload-only --remove-source-folders